ultral/ultral.github.io/it/200k_iac.md

 ![Green Build Master](assets/200k_int_code_gbm.png?raw=true "Green Build Master")

-Next the most painful step was to restrict commits into the master for everyone, only via merge requests & tests have to be ok.
+Next, the most painful step was to restrict commits into the master for everyone, only via merge requests & tests have to be ok.
 It is called *Green Build Master*.
 In other words, you are 100% sure that you can deploy your infrastructure from the master branch.
-It is a pretty common practice in the software development:
+It is a pretty common practice in software development:
-* There is repository which contains your infrastructure description.
+* There is a repository which contains your infrastructure description.
 * Everyone is doing his changes in a dedicated branch.
 * For each branch, we are running tests.
 * You are not able to merge into the master branch if tests are failing.